 The year 1962 marked the 150th year of the life of the congregation and was celebrated by a year-long series of services and activities, including a Historical Pageant on October 28th.

 In 1963 Mr. Ivins moved on to another church and a seminary student, Robert H. Pope, arrived for a summer assignment to fill in the gap until a new minister could be found.
 Mr. Pope liked the church and a delegation from the congregation informed him that they would be willing to wait until his graduation if he would accept a call to be the next pastor of the Pascack Reformed Church.
-He accepted and was ordained and installed in June of 1964, thereby becoming the tenth pastor. in the history of the church.
+He accepted and was ordained and installed in June of 1964, thereby becoming the tenth pastor in the history of the church.

 Like many congregations Pascack Reformed Church felt the need for more space in the early 1960's; therefore the Sunday School Building was renovated Fellowship Hall added to the Sunday School Building in 1965.
 (Previous plans for the Hall were for the erection of a separate building on a portion of land purchased in 1957, land now used for the church parking lot.)
-With the addition of Fellowship Hall the church opened its doors for a meeting place for various groups, a tradition that continues to this day.
+With the addition of Fellowship Hall the church opened its doors as a meeting place for various groups, a tradition that continues to this day.

 In the nation's bicentennial year, 1976, Pascack Reformed Church was honored with the erection and dedication of the Historical Marker which stands adjacent to the original church building on Pascack Road.

 With the need for handicapped housing in the area becoming apparent in the early 1980's, numerous members of the congregation led a movement which resulted in the erection of the Park Ridge Barrier Free Housing Complex (Woodland Gardens) on the unused portion of the Church Cemetery.
-The complex is accessible to Sulak Lane, and provides access for handicapped people to reach various businesses and local facilities.
+The complex is accessible to Sulak Lane, and provides access for people with handicaps to reach various businesses and local facilities.

-The 175th Anniversary celebration began with a church picnic in September of 1987, followed by various events to mark the occasion, and ended with a closing service on May lst, 1988, in which former pastor Wilbur Ivins took part.
+The 175th Anniversary celebration began with a church picnic in September of 1987, followed by various events to mark the occasion, and ended with a closing service on May l, 1988, in which former pastor Wilbur Ivins took part.
 The day concluded with refreshments in Fellowship Hall, during which historical items were on display.

 Mr. Pope and his family were honored for his twenty-fifth anniversary as Pastor of Pascack Reformed Church on June 11, 1989, at a well attended luncheon after the Sunday morning service.
 Less than a year later, in March of 1990, he announced his plans for retirement and that December 30th would be his last Sunday.